Wow FM (Penrith)

-Wow FM (100.7 FM, callsign "2WOW") was a community radio station based in St Marys in Sydney.
+Wow FM (100.7 FM, call sign 2WOW) was a community radio station based in St Marys in Sydney.
 The station broadcast to part of Western Sydney, mainly centered on the City of Penrith.
 Wow FM was a volunteer-run organisation and was funded through listener support, grants and limited commercial sponsorship.

 Programming

 WOW FM's programs covered different music styles on an ad-hoc basis, including adult contemporary, rock and roll, country, multicultural and Christian programming,.
 Wow FM also broadcast programs that were presented by special interest groups or in languages other than English.